CS5001-tempname-Team/Senior-Design/Final-Report.md

 ## Final Expo Poster

 The final poster for our Capstone project can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Senior%20Design%20-%20Poster.pdf)

+## Assessments
+### Initial Self-Assessments
+For Sheffi's initial self-assessment, see [this link]()

+For Garret's initial self-assessment, see [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Classwork-Homework/Garret%20Oien_Individual%20Capstone%20Assessment.md)

+For Kevin's initial self-assessment, see [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Classwork-Homework/Kevin-SelfAssessment.md)

+### Final Self-Assessment
+For Sheffi's initial self-assessment, see [this link]()

+For Garret's initial self-assessment, see [this link]()

+For Kevin's initial self-assessment, see [this link]()

 ## Project Tasks and Timeline